 Low-Carb Marinated Cauliflower Antipasto Salad

 Low-Carb Marinated Cauliflower Antipasto Salad is a wonderful summer salad that’s loaded with flavor, and it’s low-carb, Keto, low-glycemic, and gluten-free.
-Use the Diet-Type Index to find more recipes like this one.
+Use the Cauliflower Index to find more recipes like this one.

 It’s summer, and I couldn’t be happier about having more salads and vegetables on the menu.
 This Low-Carb Marinated Cauliflower Antipasto Salad is a recipe that was inspired by some little packets of salami and provolone cheese I discovered at Costco, and the salad turned out to be a wonderful low-carb dish that’s easy to make ahead and keeps in the fridge for days.